Cisco Catalyst Switches vs Juniper QFX Series Switches comparison

 Cisco Catalyst Switches vs. Juniper QFX Series Switches

-Cisco Catalyst Switches is ranked 1st in Data Center Networking with 170 reviews while Juniper QFX Series Switches is ranked 6th in Data Center Networking with 6 reviews.
+Cisco Catalyst Switches doesn't meet the minimum requirements to be ranked in Ethernet Switches with 171 reviews while Juniper QFX Series Switches doesn't meet the minimum requirements to be ranked in Ethernet Switches with 6 reviews.
 Cisco Catalyst Switches is rated 8.6, while Juniper QFX Series Switches is rated 8.8.
 The top reviewer of Cisco Catalyst Switches writes "Reliable and stable catalyst switch; can be easily installed".
 On the other hand, the top reviewer of Juniper QFX Series Switches writes "Offers high port density, including 1/25G/40G/100G and 400 options upto 2 RU and lower power consumption and leverages Broadcom chipsets for enhanced performance".
-Cisco Catalyst Switches is most compared with Arista Networks Platform, Dell PowerConnect Switches, Cisco Nexus, HPE ProCurve and ExtremeSwitching, whereas Juniper QFX Series Switches is most compared with Cisco Nexus, PTX Series Routers and Juniper MX Series Universal Routing Platforms.
+Cisco Catalyst Switches is most compared with Arista Networks Platform, Dell PowerConnect Switches, Cisco Nexus and HPE ProCurve, whereas Juniper QFX Series Switches is most compared with Cisco Nexus, PTX Series Routers and Juniper MX Series Universal Routing Platforms.
 See our Cisco Catalyst Switches vs. Juniper QFX Series Switches report.

-See our list of best Data Center Networking vendors.
+See our list of best Ethernet Switches vendors and best Data Center Networking vendors.

-We monitor all Data Center Networking reviews to prevent fraudulent reviews and keep review quality high.
+We monitor all Ethernet Switches reviews to prevent fraudulent reviews and keep review quality high.
 We do not post reviews by company employees or direct competitors.
 We validate each review for authenticity via cross-reference with LinkedIn, and personal follow-up with the reviewer when necessary.